-ACCMA committees are the workshops of the association, and are responsible for developing many of the ACCMA's policies and programs that assist physicians and improve the quality of medical care in our community.
-More than 300 ACCMA members currently serve on ACCMA committees - it's a great way to get engaged, connect with colleagues, solve problems, and create solutions for the betterment of the medical profession and the patients we serve.
+ACCMA committees and interest groups are responsible for developing many of the ACCMA's policies and programs that assist physicians and improve the quality of medical care in our community.
+Hundreds of ACCMA members currently serve on ACCMA committees - it's a great way to get engaged, connect with colleagues, solve problems, and create solutions for the betterment of the medical profession and the patients we serve.

-This committee provides leadership, coordination and direction for relevant CME functions identified by ACCMA and/or its appropriate committees, including reviewing the CME programs that are sponsored by ACCMA; ensuring adherence with ACCME guidelines, documentation, evaluation, and requirements; and providing feedback and guidance on CME programs, scientific content, and process issues.
+This committee provides leadership, coordination, and direction for relevant CME functions identified by ACCMA and/or its appropriate committees, including review the CME programs that are sponsored by ACCMA, ensuring adherence with ACCME guidelines, documentation, evaluation, and requirements, and providing feedback and guidance on CME programs, scientific content, and process issues.

 This committee monitors and develops recommendations related to medical services, medical practice, emerging medical practice trends, the application of technology to medical practice, quality improvement, and to improve the economic viability of medical practice on behalf of the membership.
-It meets on call of the chairperson.

-This committee serves as the steering committee for The Berkeley Physician Leadership Program, identifies needs for leadership training and support among ACCMA members, and develops programs to promote physician leadership.
+This committee serves as the steering committee for the Physician Leadership Program, identifies needs for leadership training and support among ACCMA members, and develops programs to promote physician leadership.

 The Emergency Interest Group addresses issues pertaining to the delivery of emergency medical care, pre-hospital transport systems, and disaster preparedness.
 It is comprised of physicians who have an interest in this area of medicine and the directors of local Emergency Departments.